How many words should my child have?

 So which is it?

-The science behind Toddler Talk’s Milestones
+The rationale behind Toddler Talk’s Milestones

 Our milestones pull more from the MacArthur Bates Vocabulary Inventories, which have far more research to validate their findings than the other milestones provided (Fenson et al., 2017).
 We also take information from speech therapy research and literature as The MacArthur Bates Inventories aren’t perfect; they are based on an incomplete vocabulary list (words not on the list are not counted in their reported vocabulary ranges).
 Because there’s no one perfect source of data for vocabulary milestones, it’s important to know that these milestones are estimates.